Historical Apoplexy · State Legislative Adaptations · Vermont

 Vermont Food, Resource, and Commodity Assurance Act

-A state legislative adaptation of the Historical Apoplexy framework
+A state legislative adaptation of Historical Apoplexy

-THE GENERAL ASSEMBLY OF THE STATE OF VERMONT — 2027-2028 Biennium
+THE GENERAL ASSEMBLY OF THE STATE OF VERMONT, 2027-2028 Biennium

 H. ____